StephenGenusa/img2pdf/README.md

 # img2pdf

- Convert images to PDF using Pillow
+Convert images to PDF using Python Pillow